 Knicks find fatigue at end of long road trip

-The Knicks made the last stop on their seven-day, four-city trip Tuesday in Utah and before they even took the court, Austin Rivers acknowledged that they were tired.
+The Knicks made the last stop on their seven-day, four-city trip Tuesday with a 108-94 loss in Utah and before they even took the court, Austin Rivers acknowledged that they were tired.

-"Oh, we’re definitely tired," Rivers said.
-"Our schedule, I would challenge anybody to put up their schedule vs. ours.
+"Oh, we’re definitely tired," said Rivers, who shot 10-for-10 in the first half Tuesday but was scoreless (0-for-4) in the second half, when the Knicks were outscored 62-35.
+"Our schedule, I would challenge anybody to put up their schedule versus ours.
 I don’t know how a schedule could be tougher than what we’ve played.
 Physically and mentally.
 At the same time, it is what it is.
 Here we are.
 I don’t know.
 We’re fatigued but we’re ready to go.
 You know what I mean?

 "Just got to go out and compete and figure out how to win games every night.
 Each night is a new challenge.
 I think the biggest thing, when you have a long season, the best way to approach these games is to try to put a positive spin on everything.
-We’ve lost two in a row but at the same time, we won our first game on this road trip.
-We can come out of this road trip 2-2, .500, that’s solid."
+We’ve lost two in a row but at the same time, we won our first game on this road trip."

 As you might expect, Tom Thibodeau did not share the theory that this presented any sort of reason for the struggles.